-27 Brilliant Travel Tips for Booking a Trip, Packing & Vacationing
+27 Brilliant Travel Tips—From Booking and Packing to Vacationing

 19. For an extra layer of protection on any bottles filled with liquids, wrap your products in a plastic cling wrap.
 To be extra safe, duct tape any caps or pop-top openings.

 20. We’re sure you’re familiar with the annoying popping that happens to your ears while on an airplane.
 Guess what?
-That can happen to your beauty products too.
+That can happen to your beauty products, too.
 Make sure to get all the excess air of any packages before packing them to minimize the risk of exploding beauty products on the plane.

+MORE: These Celebrity Girls’ Trips Will Inspire You to Plan Your Own

 21. Make your own travel-size products to take with you by investing in small containers.
 You can even ask for samples at a beauty store like Sephora or Ulta and once used, you’ll have some empty containers for traveling!
-Or you can even purchase travel-size products at Sephora’s Beauty on the Fly section of their site.
+Or you can even purchase travel-size products at Sephora.
 Everything is TSA-approved.

 Vacationing